Are you over 18 and looking to volunteer for something different? Then why not find out more about being an Independent Custody Visitor?

 In addition, further information on independent custody visiting can also be found on the Independent Custody Visiting Association website.

-The latest report on the Joint Suffolk and Norfolk Inspection of Police Custody.
+The 2012 inspection report is also available – Joint Suffolk and Norfolk Inspection of Police Custody.
 Custody visitors from both counties were interviewed as part of this inspection and have assisted in following-up on some of the recommendations.
-A further inspection was carried out in May 2018 and we await the report from this in due course.